IBM/kube101/workshop/Lab2/README.md

    and
    `$ bx cs workers <name-of-cluster>`

-   To verify that you're running "v2" of guestbook, look at the title of the page, it should now be `Guestbook - v2`
+   To verify that you're running "v2" of guestbook, look at the title of the page, which is now `Guestbook - v2`.
+You might need to press `shift` and refresh the page.

 5. If you want to undo your latest rollout, use:
    ```console